A Human-Centric Take on Model Monitoring: Study Design

-We collected desiderata from thirteen (n=13) practitioners with expertise and/or interest in the MLOps space.
-We did so by conducting semi-structured and one-on-one interviews virtually and analyzed the results from each interviewee.
+We collected desiderata from thirteen (n=13) ML practitioners with expertise in the model monitoring space.
+We recruited these participants by reaching out to ML practitioners who are either working on developing model monitoring tools or needing such tools for their application use cases.

 Based on an average of 2.7 years of professional experience of the interviewees within the MLOps space, we considered four to be experts, four to be beginners, and five to be intermediate.
 The interviews were semi-structured due to the exploratory and human-centered nature of the study which required prompting interviewees with follow-up questions relevant to their domain-specific experiences with model monitoring.

-We asked the following questions. \hypertarget{Q1}{Q1)} What kind of applications do you use ML models for?
-[To understand domain-specific use cases] \hypertarget{Q2}{Q2)} Why do you need model monitoring in these applications?
-[To understand domain-specific desiderata] \hypertarget{Q3}{Q3)} What aspects of model monitoring do you need?
-[To understand interpretations of model monitoring] \hypertarget{Q4}{Q4)} What would an ideal model monitoring framework look like and what do you want this framework to tell you?
-[To understand human-centered desiderata for model monitoring]
+The interview questions and their rationales are tabulated in Table~\ref{tab:interview_questions}.